hithereiamaliff/mcp-servers/mcp-keywords-everywhere/README.md

 *   Exposes various Keywords Everywhere API endpoints as MCP tools.
 *   Allows interaction with the Keywords Everywhere service through the MCP standard.
 *   Provides keyword volume, CPC, competition, and other SEO metrics.
+*   As of June 7th, 2025, all API methods are available for all subscription plans.

 ## Prerequisites